matthewsedlacek/Portfolio-Practice-Backend/README.md

 3. Enter `rails s` in your terminal to run locally
 4. Run the frontend server - refer to [frontend](https://github.com/matthewsedlacek/portfolio-practice-frontend) repository

-## Frontend Features

-Users can:

-Login/Signup Pages

-- Log in to their account
-- Create a new account
-- Signout of their account

-Profile Page

-- Add stocks to a personal watchlist
-- View stock price and daily change of stocks in watchlist
-- Add stocks to watchlist
-- Delete stocks from watchlist
-- View news stories related to the stock market
-- View awards earned from trading

-Portfolio Page

-- Create a portoflio
-- View portoflio transactions
-- View gains and losses on their stock transactions
-- View value, available cash, and buying power of their portfolios

-Trading Page

-- Buy stocks for specified portfolio
-- Sell stocks for specified portfolio
-- View company stock information

-Coming Soon

-- List of terms and equations useful for stock trading
-- Graph showing users returns vs. S&P 500
-- Preview of transaction before submit

 ## Backend Technology Used

 - Rails as API